Far-Se/tabame/README.md

 Thanks to @elvinvandalen for helping me fix a bug where the app crashed on start because AudioPropertyStore was bugged for some users.

+**Known Issue**: for a small amount of users Audio Module makes the app crash, if you experience crash on startup and still want to use Tabame, open folder
+`%localappdata%/Tabame` and create a file called `disable_audio.txt` then start Tabame again.

 ## Make your own:
 This project is open source, which means you can compile your own version.
 1. Install Flutter for Windows